briansunter/graph/site/src/content/logseq/you-and-your-research.md

 > I'm not talking about ordinary run-of-the-mill research; I'm talking about great research.
 And for the sake of describing great research I'll occasionally say Nobel-Prize type of work.

-> I became very interested in the difference between those who do and those who might have .
+> I became very interested in the difference between those who do and those who might have done.

-Here are some of his tips for  Nobel Prize level work:
+Here are some of his tips for doing Nobel Prize level work:

 ### Stop being modest and decide to do great work

-Great work is never  by accident.
+Great work is never done by accident.
 You need to have the confidence and courage to make it happen.

 > Drop modesty and say to yourself, "Yes, I would like to do first-class work.''